Jos LeDuc: World Wrestling Federation (1988)

 LeDuc returned to wrestling after a year's absence.
-He made his first appearance for the World Wrestling Federation (WWF) on March 19, 1988 when he defeated Brady Boone in a dark match at a WWF Superstars taping.
+He made his first appearance for the World Wrestling Federation (WWF) on March 19, 1988, when he defeated Brady Boone in a dark match at a WWF Superstars taping.

 He made his first house show appearance on April 22, defeating Jose Luis Rivera in White Plains, NY.
 On May 9 at a show in Ontario, LeDuc added Frenchy Martin as his manager.
-On July 4 (in a match taped on June 21st in Glens Falls, NY, LeDuc made his first television appearance as "The Headbanger Butcher" on WWF Prime Time Wrestling.
+On July 4 (in a match taped on June 21 in Glens Falls, NY, LeDuc made his first television appearance as "The Headbanger/Butcher LeDuc" on WWF Prime Time Wrestling.
 He lost to Brian Costello via disqualification after he refused to cease headbutting his preliminary opponent.
 On July 16 in Landover, MD he sustained his first pinfall loss when he was defeated by Sam Houston.
 His final WWF match came a day later when he again lost to Houston in Hershey, PA although he did have a match versus Tito Santana which was broadcast on July 25 on Prime Time Wrestling, but it was likely recorded much earlier.
 He suffered a pinfall loss in that encounter with Santana.

 Later career (1989–1995)

 The following year, LeDuc returned to Japan for another brief wrestling tour for Frontier Martial Arts Wrestling.
 He wrestled primarily in tag teams with Masanobu Kurisu.
-They were booked to lose each of these matches, however.
-LeDuc's only victory in Japan came when he was put over Tarzan Goto in a singles match.
+They lost each of these matches.
+His only victory in Japan came over Tarzan Goto in a singles match.

 Following his stint in Japan, LeDuc retired from wrestling.
 On June 10, 1995, he wrestled one final event, teaming with Phil Hickerson to face Lawler and Valiant at the United States Wrestling Association's "Memphis Memories II" event.
 The match built upon the storyline feud between LeDuc and Lawler, and Lawler won the match for his team by pinning LeDuc.

 In November 1995, he was scheduled to wrestle for Smoky Mountain Wrestling, teaming with Buddy Landel in a series of matches against The Punisher and Tommy Rich, but due to LeDuc retiring, The Bullet took his place teaming with Landel.

 Personal life

 LeDuc's first wife died in a car accident in 1981.
 He remarried and was married at the time of his death in 1999.
 He had three children: two daughters, Nadine and Michele, and a son, Robert.

 LeDuc appeared in the 1989 film No Holds Barred, which starred fellow professional wrestler Hulk Hogan.

 LeDuc had many problems with diabetes toward the end of his life.
 While visiting his son in Atlanta, Georgia, LeDuc slipped in the shower.
 As a result of the injuries, he developed an infection that ultimately led to his death.
-He died of a lung infection on May 1, 1999 in Atlanta.
+He died of a lung infection on May 1, 1999, in Atlanta at the age of 54.
 After his death, the revelation that he and Paul LeDuc were not related caused a minor scandal on talk shows in Quebec.